corda/corda-docs-portal/content/en/platform/corda/5.2/key-concepts/cluster-admin/_index.md

 {{<
   figure
 	 src="standard-worker-deployment.png"
-   width="75%"
+   width="40%"
 	 figcaption="Default Worker Deployment"
 >}}

 In these scenarios, it is necessary to increase the number of connections available but that may also be insufficient.
-In order to scale further, R3 recommends the deployment of a server-side connection pool.
+To scale further, R3 recommends the deployment of a server-side connection pool.

 {{<
   figure
 	 src="pgbouncer-worker-deployment.png"
-   width="75%"
+   width="40%"
 	 figcaption="Default Worker Deployment"
 >}}